Danielk5003/Portfolio/README.md

 #University
-examples of programming work for university, some features/codes might not functional due to the database/web hosting were provided by the University
+Examples of programming work for university, some features/codes might not functional due to the database/web hosting were provided by the University

 PHP -